gaia-pipeline/docs/content/operations/worker/installation.md

 export GAIA_MODE=worker
 export GAIA_WORKERNAME=my-worker
 export GAIA_GRPCHOSTURL=localhost:8989
+export GAIA_WORKERTAGS="tag1,tag2,-python"
 export GAIA_WORKERSECRET=55d79ff1-37b9-595d-a973-65d50e95db85
 ```

 * HOSTURL (required) - The URL to the Gaia primary instance where this worker should be connected to.
 * MODE (required) - Tells Gaia on start which mode it should start in.
 Since we want to start a worker it should be always "worker".
 * WORKERNAME (optional) - Gives the worker a name which is displayed in the primary Gaia UI.
 If empty, a random generated name will be set.
 * GRPCHOSTURL (required) - The URL including the port to the Gaia primary instance.
-Should be mostly the like `HOSTURL` but the port should be different.
+Should be mostly like `HOSTURL` but the port should be different.
+* WORKERTAGS (optional) - Tags workers which are matched during pipeline run schedule.
+Negative tags (for example: -python)
+can be used to deactivate automatic set tags by the worker.
 * WORKERSECRET (required) - The global registration secret which is used to register at the Gaia primary instance.
 Can be obtained in the primary Gaia instance UI (Settings -> Worker).

 ## Starting the worker